FlyBase/drosophila-anatomy-developmental-ontology/src/ontology/README-editors.md

 Make sure you have an ID range in the [idranges file](fbbt-idranges.owl) (see above).

-The editors' version is [fbbt-edit.obo](fbbt-edit.obo), [../../fbbt.owl](../../fbbt.owl) is the release version.
-DO NOT EDIT fbbt.obo OR fbbt.owl in the top level directory

 There are multiple places that axioms can be edited:
 1. Editors' file
 2. Design patterns